PacificBiosciences/pbmm2/README.md

 w.r.t. used reference; it is only appropriate if applied to resequencing data of haploid organisms.
 The (2) sequence identity is the BLAST identity, a very natural metric for filtering.
-The (3) gap compressed sequence identity filter is very similar to (2), but accounts insertions and deletions as single events only and is the fairest metric when it comes to assess the actual error rate.\
+The (3) gap-compressed sequence identity filter is very similar to (2), but accounts insertions and deletions as single events only and is the fairest metric when it comes to assess the actual error rate.\
 All three filters are combined with `AND`, meaning an alignment has to pass all